Austin-Routt/YADDAT/README.md

 ## Adequacy Tests

-Adequacy tests must now verify that the purified dataframes are suitable for factor analysis.
+Adequacy tests must now verify that the purified dataframes are suitable for the official factor analysis.

 ### Bartlett’s Test

-Bartlett’s test of sphericity checks whether or not the observed variables intercorrelate at all using the observed correlation matrix against the identity matrix.
-If the test found statistically insignificant, you should not employ a factor analysis.
+Bartlett’s test of sphericity checks whether or not the observed variables intercorrelate using the observed correlation matrix against the identity matrix.
+If the test is statistically insignificant, greater than 0.05, you should not employ a factor analysis.

 ```python